Siequnu/dionysius-client/README.md

 ## 👩‍💻 Contribution

 We welcome contributions!
 Feel free to fork the repository, make changes, and submit a pull request.
 If you spot any issues, report them in the issue tracker.
 For substantial changes, open an issue first to discuss your proposals.

+## 📈 Status

+Dionysus-Browser is in its zenith of development.
+We are working on expanding our movie sources and curating personalized show recommendations based on your viewing history.
+We forecast to complete this phase by Q4 2023.

 ## 🐞 Known Bugs & Fixes